 This document includes NICE recommended care for perinatal mental health problems, recommendations for outcomes measurement and examples of services who are already providing high quality care and elements of the pathways.

-Our Perinatal faculty has produced a template service specification for specialist community perinatal mental health teams.
+The College's Perinatal faculty has produced a template service specification for specialist community perinatal mental health teams.
 This can help commissioners to implement the perinatal mental health care pathways.